kfritzsc/nmrassign-nsgaII/README.md

 nmrassign
 =========
-Python tools for assigning protein NMR data.
+Fortran and Python tools for assigning protein NMR data.

-Tools to help assign protein (solid-state) NMR spectra with partial resonance overlap and missing peaks.
+Tools to help assign protein (solid-state) NMR spectra with resonance overlap and missing peaks.
 The project is based on the methods of Tycko *et. al.* [1-2] and Yang *et. al.* [3].